lokeshloki65/ai_invoice-checker/README.md

 ## Introduction

-Invoiceable is a free and open-sourced Flask application that uses AI, Tesseract OCR, and the open-sourced machine learning model [`impira/layoutlm-document-qa`](https://huggingface.co/impira/layoutlm-document-qa) to parse invoices
+Invoiceable is a free and open-sourced Flask application that uses AI, Tesseract OCR, and the open-sourced machine learning model

 Invoiceable is an educational project and should not be relied on.
 Do not expect updates, bugfixes, or major changes to this abandonware.